 Overall Temperature: The Finnish Sauna Society recommends temps of 85-100°c at the bathers heads and at least 65°c at their feet – for health, enjoyment and hygiene.
 To insure this they often place thermostats for electric sauna heaters where they will best approximate the temp at users heads – typically on a wall 12” below the ceiling and 12-20” to the right or left of the heater.

 Too hot is not good either.
-Finns I’ve talked seem to universally think that about 105°c is hottest a sauna bather should experience and that much above this is only discomfort and health risks for no benefit.
+Finns I’ve talked seem to universally think that about 105-115°c is the hottest a sauna bather should experience and that much above this is only discomfort and health risks for no benefit.
 They also shun any bragging about this high temp or that high humidity and are not shy about expressing their love for enjoying lower temps below 85°c.
 Sauna is for enjoyment not bragging and record setting.

 Temperature Variation: Sauna should feel about the same temp from head to toe and front to back and all around.
 You should feel even enveloping heat equally on all portions of your body.
-Traditionally this is accomplished by having the foot bench, and thus the bathers entire body, at or slightly above the top of the rocks, the sitting bench then about 18” above that and the ceiling then about 40” above that.
-This accomplishes two critical things; 1) The vertical temperature differentials are much less above the top of the rocks (12°c in mine) than below (39°c in mine) and 2) eliminates the problem of direct heat from the heater that makes those portions of our body facing the heater much hotter than those facing away which is quite uncomfortable.
+Traditionally this is accomplished by having the foot bench, and thus the bathers entire body, at or slightly above the top of the stones, the sitting bench then about 18” above that and the ceiling then about 40-48” above that.
+This accomplishes two critical things; 1) The vertical temperature differentials are much less above the top of the stones (12°c in mine) than below (39°c in mine) and 2) eliminates the problem of direct radiant heat from the heater that makes those portions of our body facing the heater much hotter than those facing away which is quite uncomfortable.

 Do we want a Finnish Sauna or American warm room with bad air?
 I think that for most people in the US experiencing real lõyly, good pure sauna air, and true enveloping heat for the first time will be a revelation.